emexos/emexOS1/README.md

 </div>

 ## Build Dependencies
-For building and compiling emexOS, ensure you have the following installed,
+For building and compiling emexOS, ensure you have the following installed:
 - x86_64 GCC cross-compiler - This is our preferred compiler for the source code.
 Currently, emexOS only supports 64-bit x86 machines, but we plan to support more architectures in the future.
 - [NASM](https://www.nasm.us/) - Assembler.
 - [QEMU](https://www.qemu.org/) - Our preferred emulator.
 - [Xorriso](https://www.gnu.org/software/xorriso/) - ISO creation.
 - [Git](https://git-scm.com/) and [wget](https://www.gnu.org/software/wget/) - To fetch dependencies.
-- cpio (use brew install cpio) - for the ram disk
+- cpio (use brew install cpio) - For the RAM disk.

 You can use [Zig](https://ziglang.org/) instead of GCC if you prefer to.

 ## For Nix Users
-Ensure you have flakes enabled first and then run `nix develop` to enter the provided development shell which will have all build dependencies and such installed for you.
+Ensure you have flakes enabled first, then run `nix develop` to enter the provided development shell which will have all build dependencies and such installed for you.
 I'd recommend updating the flake using `nix flake update` as it's sometimes not updated for long periods of time.

 ## Building and Compiling
 With all build dependencies installed, you can finally build and run emexOS.
 > [!CAUTION]
-> emexOS currently only supports ATA disks, if such a disk is detected emexOS **WILL/CAN DELETE IT WITHOUT ASKING** (if you have OVERWRITEALL set to 1 in the configs which is by default 0.)
+> emexOS currently only supports ATA disks, if such a disk is detected emexOS **WILL/CAN DELETE IT WITHOUT ASKING** (if you have OVERWRITEALL set to 1 in the configs which is by default 0).

 **Using gnu-make**
 - `make fetchDeps` - Fetch all libraries and such that emexOS depends on e.g. Limine. `git` and `wget` are used for this.